Reviews You Can Rely On

 What Features Should You Consider?

-Finding a circular saw with the right features can make the difference between just an okay saw or your new favorite power tool.
+Finding a circular saw with the right features can make the difference between just an okay saw and your new favorite power tool.
 Folks with bevel cuts in mind will want to make sure their next saw comes equipped with positive bevel stops.
 Another feature that can improve safety is a blade break.
 Saws with blade breaks can avoid costly mistakes, whether they are a wood floor, a cord, or even a finger.
-Lastly, it's also worth considering saw options with spindle locks, which are especially useful for those interchanging blades regularly where time and workflow are paramount.
+Lastly, it's also worth considering saws with spindle locks, which are especially useful for those who change blades regularly, where time and workflow are paramount.

 Conclusion

 A circular saw is an essential tool in any craftsperson's kit.
 However, the market has a wide range of prices and performance characteristics.
-This review took plug-in and battery-powered saws and put them through identical tests, cutting wood and metal to see which performed the best and why.
+This review compared plug-in and battery-powered saws, putting them through identical tests cutting both wood and metal to see which performed best and why.
 With the information gathered in this review, potential buyers can quickly and easily sort the saws to find the best match for their needs and budget.
 And for a comprehensive look at the best tools out there across all categories, check out our tool review.